minprog/platforms/scraping-data/40 visualizing/contents.md

 ## Part 1

-We're still trying to answer the question:
+We are still trying to answer the question:

-What year had the best average IMDB rating for it's top 5 movies?
+What year had the best average IMDB rating for its top 5 movies?

 In the previous part you wrote a script to produce a csv file `top5.csv`.
 It is time to try to get some insights into what we scraped.

 ### Goal
 For this you will be writing a new file called `visualize_years.py`.
 Your aim in this part of the exercise is to visualize the data scraped from IMDB in a appropriate chart.
 You will have to generate a bar-plot `years.png` that show the average rating of the top 5 movies per year (from 1930 to 2020).
 Once the data is in the correct format, you can plot it using Matplotlib.
-If you've never used Matplotlib have a look at [this tutorial](https://matplotlib.org/users/pyplot_tutorial.html).
+If you have never used Matplotlib have a look at [this tutorial](https://matplotlib.org/users/pyplot_tutorial.html).

 The program should run like this: